chompy/pbrew/README.md

 # TODO
-- project database for tracking
-    - assign and map ports
 - list running projects to be able to determine what services can be stopped on project:stop

-- fix nginx ssl generation on first install
 - project purge
-- all stop, all purge
+- all purge

 # Things that might be implemented
 - app dependencies